orb-lang/helm/doc/md/helm.md

 -- Back to normal mode
 uv.tty_reset_mode()

--- Done with uv TTY handles.
-Note that closing these does not close -- the underlying FDs, we still need those. stdin:close() stdout:close()

 -- Make sure the terminal processes all of the above, -- then remove any spurious mouse inputs or other stdin stuff